TobiasNx/metafacturewiki/Home.md

 # Morph
 Metafacture Morph or short Metamorph is a domain specific language for metadata transformation.
 The Metamorph object performing the transformation is used as part of a processing pipeline.
 If you are using Metafacture as a Java library, just create a `Metamorph` object and add it to your pipeline (see also the [[Framework User Guide]]).
 If you are using the Flux scripting language to build and run pipelines, use the `morph` command.

 The transformation itself is declared in XML.
-For more information on how to declare transformations see [[Metamorph Definition Language]].
+For more information on how to declare transformations see [[Metamorph User Guide]].

 The development of Metamorph definitions are supported by a few tools/techniques:
 For more information on testing Metamorph definitions see [[Testing Framework for Metamorph]].